js-bits/timeout/README.md

   await asyncActionPromise;

-  // when the operation is completed timeout.stop();
+  // when the operation is completed timeout.clear();
 })();
 ```

 ## Notes

-- You cannot "pause" a timeout or "restart" it.
-Once it's started, there are only two possibilities: either the timeout can be manually stopped before it is exceeded or the timeout will be exceeded.
+- You cannot "pause" a timeout or "reset" it.
+Once it's set, there are only two possibilities: either the timeout can be manually cleared before it is exceeded or the timeout will be exceeded.

-- It's possible to stop a timeout before it is even started but you won't be able to start that timeout ever again.
+- It's possible to clear a timeout before it is even set up but you won't be able to set that timeout up ever again.

 - Internet Explorer is not supported.